 The majority of patients come from Arizona, surrounding states and the Midwest.
 Most hospitalized patients are treated for common conditions, such as congestive heart failure, sepsis, chronic obstructive pulmonary disease and pulmonary embolus.

 In general, our patient population is an older population, often with a history of malignancy or organ transplant, making our residents proficient at handling complex decisions.
 Residents are also exposed to and treat rare diseases in nearly every field.
 Often, patients are referred to Mayo Clinic for evaluation by renowned experts, bringing complex cases from outside institutions to higher levels of care.

-Ethnic diversity among patients is widely abundant, and underserved populations are encountered at Mayo facilities, on rotations to Maricopa Medical Center, and during opportunities at the sexually transmitted diseases and other free clinics.
+Ethnic diversity among patients is widely abundant on rotations at Mayo Clinic facilities, VA Medical Center facilities, and during opportunities at safety-net clinics.